jmickey/blog-hugo/content/posts/kubecon-2019.md

 #### Service Mesh Interface

 They might not have to wait very long though, as one of the key announcements out of KubeCon & CloudNativeCon this year was [**Service Mesh Interface** (SMI)](https://smi-spec.io/).
-SMI is a joint effort by some big names including Microsoft, Linkerd, Hashicrop, Red Hat, and VMware (among many others) to provide a standard interface specification (similar to OpenTracing and Open Policy Agent) for service mesh products running on Kubernetes.
+SMI is a joint effort by some big names including Microsoft, Linkerd, Hashicorp, Red Hat, and VMware (among many others) to provide a standard interface specification (similar to OpenTracing and Open Policy Agent) for service mesh products running on Kubernetes.

 SMI aims to deliver a basic set of standard APIs that all service mesh products will implement, allowing teams to change service mesh products within their clusters without the fear of losing essential functionality (or having to make complex changes to the way they use the service mesh product).
 Linkerd has already annouced they are working on implementing SMI.
 I've yet to see an official announcement from Istio, however there is an open issue [here](https://github.com/istio/istio/issues/14288).
 The announcement video for Service Mesh Interface is below: